adchentc/NYCU-2021Fall-VRDL-Lab3/README.md

 The following specs were used to create the original solution.
 * Google Colab

+# Usage
+Open 'find_nuclei.ipynb' in Google Colab and follow the steps.

 # References
 This homework is using Mask R-CNN in Facebook detectron2. https://github.com/facebookresearch/detectron2